stolostron/rhacm-docs/_pages/wr_linking.md

   **Note:** It is not required for the anchor to match the entire name of the document or title.
 Ensure that the link reference includes the correct anchor for a specific document.
 Avoid using spaces and special characters in the brackets

-* External links and cross-book references :
+* External links and cross-book references:

   ```
   //External link